pingcap/docs/reference/performance/statement-summary.md

 `events_statements_summary_by_digest` stores the aggregated results of SQL monitoring metrics.
 In general, each of the monitoring metrics includes the maximum value and average value.
 For example, the execution latency metric corresponds to two fields: `AVG_LATENCY` (average latency) and `MAX_LATENCY` (maximum latency).

-For the immediacy of monitoring metrics, data in the `events_statements_summary_by_digest` table are periodically cleared, only recent aggregated results are retained.
-The value of the data clearing cycle is set by the system variable `tidb_stmt_summary_refresh_interval`.
-If you execute the query right after the clearing, data displayed may be very little.
+To make sure that the monitoring metrics are up to date, data in the `events_statements_summary_by_digest` table is periodically cleared, and only recent aggregated results are retained and displayed.
+The periodical data clearing is controlled by the `tidb_stmt_summary_refresh_interval` system variable.
+If you happen to make a query right after the clearing, the data displayed might be very little.

 Some concepts in TiDB are different from those in MySQL.
 For this reason, the schema of the `events_statements_summary_by_digest` table in TiDB greatly differs from that in MySQL.